MMoya-CJUHSD/BetterCanvas/README.md

 - Visit `chrome://extensions` in your browser.
 - Enable developer mode by toggling the switch in the upper right corner of the viewport.
-- Click the "Load upacked" button in the header.
+- Click the "Load unpacked" button in the header.
 - When prompted to open a file, select the root directory of this repository.

 ## Usage